Latest post: PC Games of 1990.

 Search String

-IBM PC MS-DOS Game Free Conventional RAM Requirements
+IBM PC MS-DOS Game Free Conventional Memory Requirements

-IBM PC MS-DOS games require a certain amount of free conventional RAM in order to execute.
-Free conventional RAM can also be referred to as low memory, DOS RAM or base RAM, of which there is 640K or 655,360 bytes available.
-However, MS-DOS and device drivers consume some conventional RAM.
+In order to execute, IBM PC MS-DOS games require a certain amount of free conventional memory available.
+Free conventional memory can also be referred to as low memory, DOS memory or base memory of which there is 640K or 655,360 bytes available.
+However, MS-DOS and device drivers consume some conventional memory.

-The amount of free conventional RAM available can be checked via Microsoft Diagnostics (msd) or the chkdsk and mem commands.
+The amount of free conventional memoray available can be checked via Microsoft Diagnostics (msd) or the chkdsk and mem commands.

-The 640K barrier was overcome first by memory managers that allowed for high memory allocation (EMS RAM and XMS RAM) and then by DOS Extenders such as Rational Systems' DOS/4GW.
+The 640K RAM barrier was overcome first by memory managers that allowed for high memory allocation (EMS and XMS) and then by DOS Extenders such as Rational Systems' DOS/4GW.

 Note that I don't count requirements that disable sound.
+Also, I count digital sound requirements where applicable.
 And if a game displays in CGA, EGA or VGA, I count only the VGA requirement.

-Format is: Computer Game / Developer / Year / Free conventional RAM requirement.
+Format is: Computer Game / Developer / Year / Free conventional memory requirement.

 cf.